 The culinary team comprises of Chef Laks and a few cooks: Anthony, TJ, and Jornher.
 Together, they developed many new menu items at the science centre.
 The menu offers a variety of options, and since it is a science centre, many kid-friendly options.
 That night we were able to order anything off of the menu, so I opted with one of their signature pizzas and one of their artisan sandwiches.
-We were also able to sample a smaller version of their TWOSE stacked burger, which comes from their grill menu.

 The sandwich that we ordered was the Tuna Tataki sandwich.
 It comes with yellowfin tuna, maple soy marinade, avocado, spinach, alfalfa sprouts, ginger lemon soy drizzle, on a toasted focaccia loaf.
 I was skeptical about this sandwich at first because I couldn’t imagine there being a high enough order rate to maintain fresh tuna in-house for this sandwich at all times.
 Overall, it was a pretty good sandwich.
 The tuna was fresh, and all the flavours were well balanced.
 Also modestly-priced at 9.50$, it’s not a bad choice!